-From the passionate lovemaking and courtship between Fonny and Tish, to the crackling back and forth in the Tish household (Regina King and Colman Domingo are both equally fantastic as Tish’s mom and dad respectively), and even to conversations and symbolism over the struggle with race.
-Overarching these scenes is the hands-down best score of the year, by Marco Beltrami; an occulent, melodic whimsey flutters high and low in a bitter-sweet recreation of the feeling of love that solidifies the connections between these scenes.
+From the passionate lovemaking and courtship between Fonny and Tish, to the crackling back and forth in the Tish household (Regina King and Colman Domingo are equally fantastic as Tish’s mom and dad, respectively), and even to arguments over the threat of racism, this emotional struggle hits home with every single beat of the film’s heart.
+Of course, it also doesn’t hurt that overarching these scenes is the hands-down best score of the year; Marco Beltrami’s occulant, melodic whimsey flutters high and low in a bitter-sweet recreation of love and perfectly solidifies the connections between these moments.